MelihMSahin/Zeno_ARG/ARG/Call To Adventure/Call To Adventure.md

 To the brave adventurers willing to take up this challenge,

-We invite you to joint he Mathematics Society!
-Math.
-Soc. offers a blend of academic seminars and exciting social events.
-Meet our mascot, the Tortoise Professor Zeno and be a part of a community that shares your passion for mathematics.
-Enjoy pizza parties, movie nights, ice-skating and much more while expanding your academic network through our seminars and talks.
+We invite you to join the Mathematics Society!
+We offer a blend of academic seminars, exciting social events such as board game nights, a pizza party, movie nights, ice-skating, and an opportunity to meet like minded people at our seminars and events.
+Meet our mascot, the Tortoise Professor Zeno, and be a part of a community that shares your passion in mathematics.

-This year we have a massive adventure like no other that is sure to teach you about the nerdiest depths of mathematics while challenging your attention to detail, knowledge of mathematical paradoxes and digital literacy.
-But to earn the right to start this quest; you must first contact the rest of the
+This year we have a massive adventure that is sure to teach you about the nerdiest depths of mathematics, while challenging your attention to detail, knowledge of mathematical paradoxes, and digital literacy.
+But to earn the right to start this quest; you must first solve this here puzzle written by our dear friend Sir Caesar.

 ~ciphertext~
+Dear Seeker of Truth

 I dearly hope this invitation has been able to reach you.
-As you may have heard, Professor Zeno has recently been captured and everyone is unsure who the perpetrator is, but I do know who and why.
-A man by the name of Terrence D. Howard has captured Professor Zeno for use in his nefarious plan in undermining logic and destroying Mathematics at it’s root.
+As you may have heard, Professor Zeno has recently been captured and everyone is unsure who the perpetrator is, but I have a suspicion that Professor Terrence D. Howard has captured Professor Zeno for his nefarious plan to  undermine logic and destroying Mathematics at it’s root.

 I am unable to communicate openly as Terrence has hired someone to intercept my messages in the past, so we must use more discreet forms of communication.
 To Terrence I am sure this looks like gibberish and he shall ignore it.